ImageMagick/Usage-Markdown/morphology/index.md

 It then repeats using [Manhattan](#manhattan) distance for the 3 unit distance pixels, and so on.
 The result is an 'interleaving' or 'averaging' of distance resulting from using the two simpler kernels.

-As this kernel is based on a interleaving of two integer distance kernels, it is also an integer distance kernel.
+As this kernel is based on an interleaving of two integer distance kernels, it is also an integer distance kernel.
 As such a *scale* of '1 unit' can be used to produce smaller values, for lower quality ImageMagick versions, or very large distance measurements.

 The distance shape is also a mixture of the two kernels and as such produces a the equivalent of the '`Octagon`' shaped kernel.